In this article

 3. The Google SSO Settings screen offers various fields, each of which is explained below:

 i.
 Client ID: This attribute is the unique identifier for the client application.
-Provide the information that was saved in step #3 when registering the application on the Google Developers Portal.
+Provide the client ID copied in Step 11 when registering the application on the Google Developers Portal.

 iii.
 Callback Path: Specifies the callback location where the authorization will be sent to your Portal.